Cal Facts (Updated as of spring 2026)

 Nobel pursuits

-Nearly 60 Nobel Prize winners (faculty and alumni) have been affiliated with Berkeley over the course of its history.
+A total of 63 Nobel prize winners (faculty and alums) have been affiliated with Berkeley over the course of its history.

 LEARN MORE ABOUT BERKELEY'S RICH NOBEL HISTORY